laupierre/RNA-Seq_mouse_pipeline/README.md

 The Singularity images and mouse indexes are currently located in:
 /projects/ncrrbt_share_la/dev_pipe/

-The images are built following this example: apptainer star.sif singularity_star.def
+The containers are built following this example for STAR: apptainer star.sif singularity_star.def